 Whether you’re 30, 70, or anywhere in between, you should be able to start longboarding if :

-Note than if you spent part of your youth skateboarding, snowboarding or surfing, then have stopped for the past 20 years, and are now looking to start riding again, getting into longboarding at an older age will be much easier than for a complete newbie.
+If you spent part of your youth skateboarding, snowboarding or surfing, then have stopped for the past 20 years and are now looking to start riding again, getting into longboarding at an older age will be much easier than for a complete newbie.

 Your goals as an older longboarder ?